-Autumn Butternut Squash Quinoa Salad recipe featuring dried cranberries, toasted pecans and baby kale, and tossed with an orange-cinnamon dressing is sweet, savory, healthy and delicious!
+This festive Quinoa Salad recipe features butternut squash, dried cranberries, toasted pecans and baby kale, and tossed with an orange-cinnamon dressing that’s sweet, savory, healthy and delicious!
 It’s nutrient dense, gluten-free, grain-free, low-fat, satisfying and will keep you feeling your best!

 The recipe I have for you today is adapted from this, Roasted Brussels Sprouts & Butternut Squash w/ Cranberries & Pecans, side dish recipe.
 I simply omitted the brussels sprouts and included the quinoa, making a perfect salad for a light lunch or dinner.